MicroGridsPy/SSB-2018-material/README.md

-Micro-Grids
+Multi-Energy System Py (MES-Py)
 ========================

 ### Description

-The Micro-Grid library main objective is to provide an open source alternative to the problem of sizing and dispatch of energy in micro-grids in isolated places.
+The Multi-Energy System Py (MES-Py) model main objective is to provide an open-source alternative to the problem of sizing and dispatch of energy in multi-energy systems in isolated places.
 It’s written in python(pyomo) and use excel and text files as input and output data handling and visualization.

 Main features:

-    Optimal sizing of Lion-Ion batteries, diesel generators and PV panels in order to supply a demand with the lowest cost possible.
+    Optimal sizing of: a) Lion-Ion batteries, diesel generators and PV panels; and b) hot water tanks, solar thermal collectors and LPG boilers in order to supply a single-node electricity demand and a multi-node thermal demand with the lowest cost possible.
     Optimal dispatch from different energy sources.
     Calculation of the net present cost of the system for the project lifetime.
     Determination of the LCOE for the optimal system.